Skip to content

 Not making quarterly payments.
 The underpayment penalty is avoidable.
 Pay quarterly or meet the safe harbor threshold.

 Mixing personal and business expenses.
 Use a separate bank account and credit card for business expenses.
-Commingling makes tax preparation harder and audit defense weaker.

 Frequently asked questions

-I have a W-2 job and freelance on the side.
-How is the side income taxed?
 Your freelance income is added to your W-2 income for income tax purposes.
-You also owe 15.3% SE tax on the freelance income (separate from the FICA withheld on your W-2).
-If your W-2 withholding is not enough to cover the additional tax, make quarterly estimated payments on the freelance income.
+You also owe 15.3% SE tax on the freelance income separately.
+Make quarterly estimated payments on the freelance income if your W-2 withholding does not cover the additional tax.

-Do I need to file if I earned less than $600?
 Yes.
 The $600 threshold is for the payer to send you a 1099 form.
 You owe taxes on all income regardless of whether you receive a 1099.
-Even $100 in freelance income is taxable.

-Should I form an LLC or S-corp?
-An LLC provides liability protection but does not change your tax treatment (single-member LLCs are taxed as sole proprietors).
-An S-corp election can save SE tax once your income exceeds roughly $80,000 to $100,000/year by allowing you to split income between salary (subject to SE tax) and distributions (not subject to SE tax).
+An LLC provides liability protection but does not change your tax treatment as a sole proprietor.
+An S-corp election can save SE tax once your income exceeds roughly $80,000 to $100,000/year.
 Consult a CPA before making this election.

-How do I file my taxes as a freelancer?
-File Form 1040 with Schedule C (business income and expenses), Schedule SE (self-employment tax), and Form 1040-ES (if you made quarterly payments).
-Most tax software handles these forms automatically.
+File Form 1040 with Schedule C (business income and expenses) and Schedule SE (self-employment tax).
+Most tax software handles these automatically.
+See our beginner tax filing guide for a full walkthrough.

 The bottom line